dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Christian Seberino:**
-that that's not a language functional language that people talk about for this stuff
+that's not a language functional language that people talk about for this stuff

 **Carlo Vicari:**
-Oh what's up what's the you know
+what's up what's the you know
 Charles talks a lot about Haskell and stuff like that Christian writing code in Haskell if what uh what programming